Developing a marketing strategy or audience development strategy that supports your business plan and overall organisational goals.

-- developing a marketing audit and strategy for Jane Austen’s House Museum in Hampshire;
+- undertaking a marketing audit and developing a marketing strategy for Jane Austen’s House in Hampshire;

 - producing a marketing plan and audience development strategy with a team of consultants for Cambridge Museum of Technology, as part of the museum’s Heritage Lottery Fund Stage 2 bid;

 - creating a marketing strategy for the Museum of Cambridge;

 - undertaking a marketing audit for Tunbridge Wells Museum & Art Gallery;

 - developing a marketing strategy and action plan for Great Malvern: Route to the Hills;